ping-127001/Nyx/README.md

 }
 ```

+* Switch statements
+If you are writing more then one if statement, try to use a switch statement to help perfomance as Javascript is sort of slow.
+If you are not very good at switch statements thats alright, a developer will rewrite it for you and then merge the code

 # Debugging Nyx
 * Make sure you are in the nyxapp directory, NOT \Nyx
 * Install electron: npm install --save-dev electron